BenjaminElifLarsen/IoT/README.md

 # IoT

-Projects created using Microchip Studio.
+Projects created mainly using Microchip Studio.

 ---

 ## Purpose

 This repo contains projects used for learning and praticing embedded programming.
-These projects are not written using the Arduino IDE, but rather C through the Microchip Studio IDE.
+These projects are mainly not written using the Arduino IDE, but rather C through the Microchip Studio IDE.

 ---